 A quick way to access the Graphics Performance dialog box is to right-click on the Graphics Performance button on the status bar and select Graphics Performance....
-Turn hardware acceleration on and off using the Hardware Acceleration slider, or make changes to effects settings using the check boxes.
+Turn hardware acceleration on and off using the Hardware Acceleration slider.

 NOTE

 View resolution is a display function only and has no effect on the plotted drawing.
 Drawings are plotted using an optimum number of vectors for circles and arcs.
 In other words, even if a circle looks like a polygon on-screen before you regenerate the drawing, the object is still a circle, and it looks like a circle on a plot.